 Air Zimbabwe is the national flag-carrier of Zimbabwe and is owned by the government, its sole shareholder.
 Founded in 1980, Air Zimbabwe can trace its lineage back through Air Zimbabwe-Rhodesia and Air Rhodesia, to Central African Airways, the colonial airline founded in 1947 to service the then Federation of Rhodesia and Nyasaland, and which also gave birth to two other now defunct carriers – Zambia Airways and Air Malawi.
 Though Air Zimbabwe experienced nearly two decades of solid growth with flights covering Southern Africa, East Africa, and Europe, the rapid decline in the Zimbabwean economy between 2000 and 2009 seriously impacted its business and finances culminating in the suspension of operations in 2012/13.
 But, while limited domestic and regional services have since resumed, longhaul continues to remain elusive.

 So what are Air Zimbabwe’s prospects in the rapidly changing Southern African market?
-With the advent of Low Cost Carriers such as Fastjet and Flyafrica, is Air Zimbabwe geared for the future? ch-aviation’s Ivan Nadalet and Max Oldorf headed to Air Zimbabwe’s headquarters in Harare to chat to CEO Edmund Makona to make sense of the airline’s status-quo, its turnaround plans and its longterm goals.
+With the advent of Low Cost Carriers such as Fastjet and Flyafrica, is Air Zimbabwe geared for the future? ch-aviation’s Ivan Nadalet and Max Oldorf headed to World Routes in Durban to chat to CEO Edmund Makona to make sense of the airline’s status-quo, its turnaround plans and its longterm goals.

 Learn about Air Zimbabwe on ch-avation:

 Ed tell us a little about yourself.
 How did you get into the aviation business?